How to Score a Cheap Galapagos Cruise

 Know what’s included.
 Typically most cruises will include meals, tours, and snorkel gear.
 Scuba trips and alcohol are usually an additional fee.
 Know before you pay.
 My cruise included meals, snorkel gear, and all tours.
 Scuba gear was onboard but did cost extra if anyone wanted to go diving, wet suits were onboard and available for an extra fee for the duration of the trip, and alcohol/soda was extra.

 - $100 per person Park Fee (children are $50).
-Upon arrival at the Santa Cruz Airport you will be charged this fee that MUST BE PAID IN CASH.
-When we arrived there were a couple people that didn’t know and didn’t have cash to pay the fee.
-They were allowed to continue to Santa Cruz, but passports would held there at the airport as collateral until they returned to the airport with fee money in cash.
+Upon arrival at the Santa Cruz Airport, you will be charged this fee that MUST BE PAID IN CASH.
+When we arrived there were a couple of people that didn’t know and didn’t have the cash to pay the fee.
+They were allowed to continue to Santa Cruz, but passports would be held there at the airport as collateral until they returned to the airport with fee money in cash.
 There have been rumors for the last few years of it being increased eventually to $200 or $300 per person.

-My best friend’s parents spent 21 days in the Galapagos, 12 were onboard a ship, the remaining were spent doing day trips around the islands.
-While they said they enjoyed the day trips they did, they felt the cruise was a much more valuable experience as being land based and day tripping out can really limit your options as to where you can realistically visit.
+My best friend’s parents spent 21 days in the Galapagos, 12 were onboard a ship, the remaining was spent doing day trips around the islands.
+While they said they enjoyed the day trips they did, they felt the cruise was a much more valuable experience as being land-based and day-tripping out can really limit your options as to where you can realistically visit.